 Even an eye-catching turn in It’s All Gone Pete Tong (2004) didn’t launch him into better projects.
 Despite its stupid name, his depiction of narcissistic, drug-addled DJ Frankie Wilde (fictional) is excellent.

 At the height of his career, Wilde’s hearing fails him and he enters into a personal descent – followed by redemption.

 Kaye has since (particularly in the last few years) worked hard across a huge list of TV shows as a character actor.
+He even had a reasonably sizeable appearance in Game of Thrones as Thoros.
 So, good on him!